Cahn-C/DevOps-Engineer-Basics/Linux Boot Sequence.md

 <br>

-The above command looks up the file located at:
+The above command looks up the file that is located at:
 ```
 ls -ltr /etc/systemd/system/default.target
 ```